The professional coaching revolution: opportunities or risks?

 Professional coaching continues and accelerates its disruption:

-• Digital coaching platforms allow a large-scale deployment to offer professional coaching to a maximum of employees anywhere anytime on an international scope.
+• Digital coaching platforms allow large-scale deployment to offer professional coaching to a maximum of employees anywhere anytime on an international scope.

-• Accelerated use of technological tools: Artificial Intelligence - Virtual Reality Big Data Machine Learning, etc...
+• Accelerated use of technological tools: Artificial Intelligence - Virtual Reality, Big Data, Machine Learning, etc...

 Coachees looking for authentic dialogues with their coach

-• The psychological health of employees
+• The psychological health status of employees

 • The nature of the coaching themes worked on